cran/conquer/README.md

 ## Updates

+**2023-03-05 (Version 1.3.3)**:

+When calling `conquer` function with `ci = "asymptotic"`, an *n* by *n* diagonal matrix was involved for estimating asymptotic covariance matrix.
+This space allocation was expensive and unnecessary.
+In practice, on data with large *n*, computing the asymptotic confidence interval was infeasible.

+This issue is mitigated via a more computationally efficient matrix multiplication.
+The space complexity is released from *O(n<sup>2</sup>)* to *O(np)*.

 **2023-02-05 (Version 1.3.2)**:

-Fix bugs in the `conquer.reg` function:

-1. When the penalties were group lasso, sparse group lasso or elastic-net, and the input *&lambda;* was a sequence, the estimated coefficients were not reasonable.
-This bug was caused because the final output (coefficients) were not updated along the sequential input of *&lambda;*.
+1. Fix an issue in the `conquer.reg` function: when the penalties were group lasso, sparse group lasso or elastic-net, and the input *&lambda;* was a sequence, the estimated coefficients were not reasonable.
+This didn't affect cross-validation (`conquer.cv.reg`), or `conquer.reg` with other penalties or when input *&lambda;* was a scalar.

-2. When the input *&lambda;* was a sequence, the output estimation was a vector instead of a matrix, which was not consistent with the description of the function.
+2. When the input *&lambda;* of `conquer.reg` function was a sequence, the output estimation was a vector instead of a matrix, which was not consistent with the description of the function.

-The above bugs didn't affect cross-validation (`conquer.cv.reg`), or `conquer.reg` with other penalties or when input *&lambda;* was a scalar.
-Major functionalities of the `conquer` package were not impacted.
+3. Update the default version of C++ as required by CRAN.

 **2022-09-12 (Version 1.3.1)**: